pivotal/docs-tap/scst-scan/verify-app-scanning.hbs.md

 ## <a id="validating-scan-format"></a> Validating scan format

-After retrieving the scan results, you must validate that the scan results are in a format that downstream Tanzu Application Platform services, such as AMR Observer, support.
+After retrieving the scan results, you must verfiy that the scan results are in a format that downstream Tanzu Application Platform services, such as AMR Observer, support.

 <table>
   <caption>AMR Observer Supported SBOM Format/Versions</caption>